Marks of a Healthy Church

 Toward that end…

-Our Elders will be going to Birmingham, AL in a few weeks to participate in the Embers to Flame Conference, which I expect will provide some common ground for our discussions.
+• Our Elders will be going to Birmingham, AL in a few weeks to participate in the Embers to Flame Conference, which I expect will provide some common ground for our discussions.
 The key concepts emphasized by the Embers Conference will then serve as a sort of “scaffolding” as we labor to strengthen and build and our various ministries.

-We will continue our process of moving from a church that prays toward becoming a House of Prayer for all Nations.
+• We will continue our process of moving from a church that prays toward becoming a House of Prayer for all Nations.
 Already Walnut Hill displays a priority of prayer that is very encouraging to me as the pastor.
 But we want to explore how we can still grow in this area.
 (I’ll compose several posts that I hope will clarify some of the distinctions between a Praying Church and a House of Prayer.)

-We will explore the Gospel, and its various aspects.
-And we will consider how the Gospel applies to us each day as followers of Christ, and is not just a plan of salvation to be explained to those who do not believe.
-(See Colossians 2:6, Galatians 3:1-3, and 2 Peter 3:18)
+• We will explore the Gospel, and its various aspects.
+And we will consider how the Gospel applies to us each day as followers of Christ, and not just as a plan of salvation to be explained to those who do not (yet) believe.
+(See Colossians 2:6Galatians 3:1-3, and 2 Peter 3:18)

 These are a few of the things that we will be undertaking, and obviously only a broad sketch.
 But I wanted to share it with you so you will know how to pray for us.
 And I also wanted to provide an open door for you to consider some of these same things along with us.

 As part of our discussion I will also post a series of articles by Dr. James M. Boice from his series: How to Have a Healthy Church.
-While these are not exhaustive, I find these insights to be very helpful, and as I look at Walnut Hill, encouraging.
+While these are not exhaustive, I find these insights to be very helpful and, as I look at Walnut Hill, encouraging.

 Dr. Boice suggests there are 6 Marks, which will be published in six subsequent posts:

-To any degree you find us lacking, please pray that by God’s grace these marks would become increasingly evident in and among us.
+To any degree you find us lacking, please pray that, by God’s grace, these marks would become increasingly evident in and among us.

 Signs of Living to Please God

-Am I now trying to win the approval of men, or of God?” – Galatians 1:10.
+In Galatians 1:10, the Apostle Paul asks a semi-rhetorical question: “Am I now trying to win the approval of men, or of God?”

 So how do we know when we are falling into this?
 (Yes, when, not if.)